The Thin Blue Line (1988 film): Postmodernism

 Some scholars believe that by calling the certainty of events surrounding the murder case into question, Morris positions the film as a postmodern text.
 Referring to theorist Fredric Jameson's framework, film critic Linda Williams writes that documentaries that seek only to reveal the past support the notion of an "intensified nostalgia for a past that is already lost".
-Conversely, The Thin Blue Line suggests Adams's innocence by clouding a previously established history.
+Conversely, The Thin Blue Line suggests Adams' innocence by clouding a previously established history.

 Stanford Law Review author Richard Sherwin believes The Thin Blue Line actually presents two plots.
 He says Morris presents one plot through the construction and ordering of the non-linear story, revealing an easy-to-follow narrative implicating Harris instead of Adams, not unlike the story that implicated Adams in the first place, because it presents an easy-to-believe retelling of history.
 The other plot, Sherwin says, is an example of "postmodern skepticism".
 Within this notion Sherwin notes sociologist Jean Baudrillard's interpretation of the postmodern media landscape as "flattening" meaning as well as the impossibility of the existence of "truth, authority, and history".

 Sherwin criticizes The Thin Blue Line for failing to resolve what he calls an "acausal" plot, referring to certain details about the case that were presented but remain unanswered, such as where Adams actually was the night of the crime (Adams himself answers this question by stating that he was watching TV in his motel room and fell asleep, but this is left without conclusive explanation, with Adams's brother, who was in the motel room at the time, not appearing in the movie to corroborate the explanation).
 Instead, the end of the film abandons the "acausal" plot by returning to the easy-to-believe narrative, that which paints Harris as the perpetrator.
 Sherwin argues that for the film to succeed as an affirmative postmodern work, it must contextualize the past events within a present narrative.
 He argues that it should take on the challenge, through the clouding of history, of resisting the lure of a narrative and fulfilling "their sworn duty to convict only in the absence of reasonable doubt."

 In an interview at the Museum of Modern Art, Morris denied being postmodern in any way, and quipped: "I am no post-modernist.
 I live in Cambridge, Massachusetts.
 And one of the nice things about Cambridge, Massachusetts is that 'Baudrillard' isn't in the phone book.

 To me, there's a physical world out there, pure and simple.
 There's a world where things actually happen.
 In The Thin Blue Line, it was of all-consuming importance to figure out who was driving that car; who pulled the gun out from underneath the seat, who shot the cop.
 Questions like these are not up for grabs."
 In a video interview for the Columbia Journalism Review, Morris reiterates his view of an inherent value in truth, acknowledging that our view of history will always be flawed, but that truth should still be sought.